Sustainable Living

-Are you new to the Tri-Cities, or new to the idea of living sustainably?
-Then here is a great place to start for discovering what is available in our community: from a more healthful life through farm fresh food and outdoor recreation, to reducing your carbon footprint, educating our children, and conserving resources.
+If you are new to the Tri-Cities or are new to the idea of living sustainably?, then here is a great place to start for discovering what is available in our community.
+From a more healthful life through farm fresh food and outdoor recreation, to reducing your carbon footprint, educating our children, and conserving resources – you can make a difference.

 Farmers Markets, Produce Stands